Last updated on January 2nd, 2019 at 01:21 pm

 Great news for those planning upcoming Ecuador Tours: Quito, Ecuador, now has a sparkling new airport, the Mariscal Sucre International Airport (UIO).
 The Quito airport opened its doors on February 20th 2013 for international and domestic arrivals and departures.

 This gleaming, state-of-the-art airport is located about a half-hour’s drive (15 miles) northeast of the center of the city.
-It features longer tarmacs (the longest runway is about 3000 feet longer than the old airport’s runway) and larger terminals with a capacity for 1 million more passengers.
+It features longer tarmacs (the longest runway is about 3000 feet longer than the old airport’s runway) and larger terminals with a capacity of 1 million more passengers.

 Travelers bound for the Galapagos will find a check-in area and gate lounge designated just for them, and there are restaurants, cafes, and duty-free shops as well.